Numerical stability of a hybrid method for pricing options: The hybrid Monte Carlo and tree/finite-difference approach algorithms in practice

 \subsubsection{Bates model with stochastic interest rate}

 We consider now the case of Bates model associated with the Vasiceck model for the stochastic interest rate.
 For the Bates model we consider the parameters from Chiarella \emph{et al.} \cite{ckmz} already used in Section \ref{sect-num-bateshw}.
-Moreover, for the interest rate parameter we fix the following parameters: \begin{itemize} \item initial interest rate $r_0=0.03$, speed of mean-reversion $\kappa_r=1$, interest rate volatility $\sigma_r=0.2$; \item time-varying long-term mean $\theta_r(t)$ fitting the theoretical bond prices to the yield curve observed on the market, here set as $P_r(0,T)=e^{-0.03T}$. \end{itemize} We study the cases
+Moreover, for the interest rate parameter we fix the following parameters: initial interest rate $r_0=0.03$, speed of mean-reversion $\kappa_r=1$, interest rate volatility $\sigma_r=0.2$; time-varying long-term mean $\theta_r(t)$ fitting the theoretical bond prices to the yield curve observed on the market, here set as $P_r(0,T)=e^{-0.03T}$.
+We study the cases $\rho_1=\rho_{SV}=-0.5$ and $\rho_2=\rho_{Sr}=-0.5, 0.5$.
 No correlation is assumed to exist between $r$ and $V$.
 We consider the mesh grid $\Delta y=0.02$, $0.01$, $0.005$, $0.0025$, the case $\Delta y=0.00125$ being removed because it requires huge computational times.
 The numerical results are labeled \textbf{HTFDa-b}, \textbf{HMCa-b}, \textbf{AMCa-b}, \textbf{HMCLSa-b}, \textbf{AMCLSa-b}, their settings being given at the beginning of Section \ref{sect-num-bates}.

 When the interest rate is assumed to be stochastic, no references are available in the literature.
 Therefore, we propose benchmark values obtained by using a Monte Carlo method in which the CIR paths are simulated through the accurate third-order Alfonsi \cite{al} discretization scheme and the interest rate paths are generated by an exact scheme.
 For these benchmark values, called \textbf{B-AMC}, the number of Monte Carlo iterations and of the discretization time steps are set as $N_{\mathrm{MC}}=10^6$ and $N_t=300$ respectively.
 In the American case, \textbf{B-AMC} is evaluated through the Longstaff-Schwartz \cite{ls} algorithm with $20$ exercise dates.
 All Monte Carlo results report the $95\% $ confidence intervals.